 Needless to say, it will replace the complacency and delays that are inherent in manual-assistants based customer service.
 It won’t be long before chatbots will replace the “Contact Us” page forever.

 Every online store collects user reviews from customers for completed deliveries.
 Exploring the text reviews submitted by customers can help an eCommerce store know how exactly their customers feel about the product.

 Machine learning can be used for real-time sentiment analysis of customer reviews to spot top-rated and worst-rated products.
 Each text review can be run through an ML system to determine the positiveness or the negativeness of the review.

 The same can also be replicated for social media.
 This would be of immense benefit to an online store which could be collecting thousands of reviews in a single day.

-go to site Faster Product Discovery
+Faster Product Discovery

 A typical online store would have thousands of products. eBay, for instance, has about 1 Billion products in their catalog.
 Even with few thousands of products on the store catalog, helping customers find the right product from such an expansive catalog can be extremely difficult.
 Machine learning with its ability to connect the dots between the customer profile criteria like age, location, gender with previous search terms, previous product views, buying habits, etc. can be a great value addition.